graveja0/health-care-markets/README.md

 high quality hospital is in a concentrated market.
 This could severely complicate efforts to, for example, examine the relationship between market concentration and patient outcomes.
-For this reason, some (e.g., Kessler and McClellan) have relied on predicted patient flows, rather than acutal patient flows, in the construction of HHI measures.
+For this reason, some (e.g., Kessler and McClellan 2000) have relied on predicted patient flows, rather than acutal patient flows, in the construction of HHI measures.
 This method isn’t fully absolved of endogeneity concerns, however, sine endogenous coding practices may still complicate efforts to construct unbiased predictions of patient flows.